emqx/emqx-docs/en_US/advanced/delayed-publish.md

-# Delayed publish
+# Delayed Publish

-MQTT messages are usually sent to subscribers as soon as possible by the MQTT broker, however, in some cases, clients may wish for some delay, or even in a more organised way: to schedule publishes.
+MQTT messages are usually sent to subscribers as soon as possible by the MQTT broker, however, in some cases, clients may wish for some delay, or even in a more organized way: to schedule publishes.

-The 'scehduling' is represented as the duration of delay from the PUBLISH packet is received by EMQX.
+The 'scheduling' is represented as the duration of delay from the PUBLISH packet is received by EMQX.
 When a client publishes a message to EMQX with the special topic prefix `$delayed/{DelayInteval}`, the delay-publish is triggered.

 The specific format of the delay-publish topic is as below: